Zatoid/Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because if we were working with a network of several machines, configuring each of those machines would take an obscene amount of time.
 Automating it gets the job done in a fraction of the time it would take to do it manually.
 Manual labor also increases the chances for mistakes during configuration.
-Running a playbook removes any margin for human error.
+Running a playbook reduces the margin for human error.

 The playbook implements the following tasks:
 - Installs Docker